afriedsam/afriedsam/README.md

 ### 🛠 Other Independent Projects

+#### 🎶 Playlist Converter CLI
+Developing a Python CLI tool that automatically converts public playlists from Apple Music to Spotify.
+(Coming Soon)

+#### 💰 Bitcoin Twitter Bot: HourlyBTCUpdate
+Built a bot that tweets the current price of Bitcoin every hour.
+Initially deployed on a Raspberry Pi using Python, I migrated the bot to Node.js and Google Cloud to adapt to Twitter API v2 changes.
+Check out the Twitter account [here](https://twitter.com/HourlyBTCUpdate/).

+#### 📰 Riverdale Review iPhone App
+Designed, developed, and launched an iPhone app for Riverdale's student-run newspaper.
+[Learn More](https://www.friedsamengineering.com/riverdale-review)

 #### 🔬 Arduino-Powered PCR Machine
 Programmed and built an Arduino-powered polymerase chain reaction (PCR) machine.
 [Learn More](https://www.friedsamengineering.com/polymerase-chain-reaction)

-#### 📰 Riverdale Review iPhone App
-Designed, developed, and launched an iPhone app for Riverdale's student-run newspaper.
-[Learn More](https://www.friedsamengineering.com/riverdale-review)

-#### 🎶 Playlist Converter CLI
-Developing a Python CLI tool that automatically converts public playlists from Apple Music to Spotify.
-(Coming Soon)

 ## 👨‍💼 Professional Experience